openvinotoolkit/openvino/docs/ops/convolution/ConvolutionBackpropData_1.md

 where `K_i` filter kernel dimension along spatial axis `i`.

  If `output_shape` is specified, `pads_begin` and `pads_end` are ignored, and `auto_pad` defines how to distribute padding amount around the tensor.
-In this case pads are determined based on the next formulas to correctly align input and output tensors (similar to ONNX definition at https://github.com/onnx/onnx/blob/master/docs/Operators.md#convtranspose):
+In this case pads are determined based on the next formulas to correctly align input and output tensors:

 ```
 total_padding[i] = stride[i] * (X_i - 1) + ((K_i - 1) * dilations[i] + 1) - output_shape[i] + output_padding[i]